Seite wählen

 Growing conditions

-The tree likes mild winters, fears late frosts, needs hot summers and at least 600 mm of rainfall per year.
-It does not tolerate calcareous soils, does not grow at altitudes above 700 m above sea level and does not tolerate taller trees in its vicinity.
-To compensate, it survives forest fires.
-If its bark is regularly peeled, it will live for 150 years; if it is never peeled, it will reach an age of up to 300 years.
+The tree loves mild winters, fears late frosts, needs hot summers and at least 600 mm of rainfall per year.
+It does not tolerate chalky soils, does not thrive at altitudes above 700 metres above sea level and cannot tolerate trees taller than itself in its vicinity.
+To compensate for this, it survives forest fires.
+If its bark is regularly peeled, it can live for 150 years; if it is never peeled, it can live for up to 300 years.

-Properties and uses – cork for many purposes
+Properties and use – cork for many purposes

 A tree that takes its time

-A cork oak can be peeled for the first time when it is 30 years old and has a diameter of at least 40 cm, otherwise the tree may die.
-The first peeling is called “unpeeling”.
-The layer of cork that is peeled off the first time is too irregular to be used for cork production.
-It is transformed into insulation material.
-The cork layer is slowly renewed for nine years.
-After this period, when the cork layer has reached a thickness of 3 cm – the minimum for cork production – it is peeled a second time.
-The peeling, which is repeated every nine years, is now called “encorage”.
-After 45 years, a cork oak tree has reached the age at which it produces uniform, high-quality cork for up to 120-150 years.
+A cork oak can be peeled for the first time when it is 30 years old and has a diameter of at least 40 cm, otherwise the tree could die.
+The first peeling is called “démasclage”.
+The cork layer that is peeled off the first time is too uneven to be used for the production of cork stoppers.
+It is processed into insulation material.

-A single tree allows 20 good quality peelings in its lifetime, during which 20,000 corks can be produced.
-From 100 kg of raw cork, 25 kg of corks are produced.
-From 1 kg of cork, you can produce 100 to 110 corks.
+During its lifetime, a single tree allows 20 peelings of good quality, whereby 20,000 corks can be produced.
+From 100 kg of raw cork, 25 kg of cork stoppers can be produced.
+From 1 kg of cork, 100 – 110 corks can be produced.

 The peeling process